czernika/orchid-log-viewer/README.md

 ## Known issues

 - Works only with "laravelish" logs - if you put for example `worker.log` which created by process managers like supervisor or pm2 it will not be recognized correctly
+- 414 Error may occur when calling stack trace modal

 ## Roadmap